 - One side of the waist is higher than the other

-Adults with scoliosis are more likely to experience pain, particularly in their back and neck.
+Scoliosis in adults is more likely to create pain, particularly in their back and neck.

 Treatment for scoliosis depends on the severity of the curvature in the spine.
 In mild cases, the doctor may simply observe the curvature over time to ensure it is not growing at a rate that requires treatment.